ggloor/compositions/background_reading/Reading_List.md

 Compositional uncertainty should not be ignored in high-throughput sequencing data analysis (2016) Aus.
 J. Statistics: In press (direct request) (A more formal treatment of the uncertainty problem and one way around it)

-Gregory B. Gloor and Jean M. Macklaim and Andrew D. Fernandes Displaying Variation in Large Datasets: a Visual Summary of Effect Sizes (2016) Journal of Computational and Graphical Statistics, in press (http://dx.doi.org/10.1080/10618600.2015.1131161) (A new way to visualize high-dimensional data as an effect plot)

 Lovell, David and Pawlowsky-Glahn, Vera and Egozcue, Juan José and Marguerat, Samuel and Bähler, Jürg
 Proportionality: a valid alternative to correlation for relative data (2015) PLoS Comput Biol, 11:e1004075 (Nicely illustrates the problems and a general solution to the correlation problem)

 Fernandes, Andrew D and Reid, Jennifer Ns and Macklaim, Jean M and McMurrough, Thomas A and Edgell, David R and Gloor, Gregory B
 Unifying the analysis of high-throughput sequencing datasets: characterizing RNA-seq, 16S rRNA gene sequencing and selective growth experiments by compositional data analysis (2014)
-Microbiome, 2:15.1 (The first paper showing that essentially all high throughput data are compositional)
+Microbiome, 2:15.1 (The first paper showing that essentially all high throughput data share similar compositional problems)

 Fernandes, A. D. and Macklaim, J. M. and Linn, T.G and Reid, G. and Gloor, G. B.
 ANOVA-Like Differential Expression (ALDEx) Analysis for Mixed Population RNA-Seq (2013).
 PLoS ONE: 8:e67019